It's an appealing income play to consider Akebia Therapeutics Inc. (AKBA) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 31 when Burke Steven Keith sold 1,147 shares for $0.36 per share.
 The transaction valued at 416 led to the insider holds 418,016 shares of the business.

 Valuation Measures: